coq/coq/doc/sphinx/language/extensions/implicit-arguments.rst

 .. flag:: Implicit Arguments

-   This flag (off by default) allows to systematically declare implicit the arguments detectable as such.
+   This :term:`flag` (off by default) allows to systematically declare implicit the arguments detectable as such.
 Auto-detection of implicit arguments is governed by flags controlling whether strict and contextual implicit arguments have to be considered or not.